-Google has even enabled this pesky feature on the Apple TV, but fortunately not on iOS devices via its mobile app.
+Google has even enabled this pesky feature on the Apple TV.
 If you have an Apple TV and want to disable auto-play, here are the steps:

 Step 1: Launch the YouTube app on your Apple TV and go to Settings > Autoplay.

 Step 2: Turn autoplay off by selecting the “Turn Off” option.

 Note: Now when a video finishes playing on your Apple TV, suggested videos will not play automatically afterwards.

 As of YouTube for iOS version 11.17 or later, the Up Next feature is enabled by default within the native app on iPhone and iPad.
 The process to disable this feature is the same as the one described above on desktop.
 Still, if you need step by step instructions, here is how you can stop YouTube’s ‘Up Next’ feature within the iOS app.

 Autoplay in YouTube is the one of the banes of my existence, but now that it’s disabled in my web browser, I feel like I can enjoy YouTube the way I actually want to instead of having endless videos spoon-fed down my throat after seeing something I searched for myself.